+1 902-403-7201

 Quebec has its own registry for looking up Quebec Sales Tax (QST) numbers, managed by Revenu Québec.
 Residents of Quebec must use this system to look up a QST number.
 A QST number can be found by following these steps:

-- Visit the official website of Revenu Québec, the tax authority that administers the QST.
+• Visit the official website of Revenu Québec, the tax authority responsible for administering the QST.

 Those who are unable to find their QST number via Revenu Québec’s website should contact RQ directly.
-The agency’s representatives can determine what is wrong and help you locate your QST number.
+The agency’s representatives can identify the issue and assist you in locating your QST number.

 Who Needs To Get a GST/HST Number?